feynon/carlosbecker.com/content/post/2018-07-31-goreleaser-lessons-learned.md

 When a test failed, it was hard to figure things out based on logs - especially when you have table-driven tests [^fn:tdt] - which is the case for this example.

-I've been slowly fixing this kind of thing, so the fake data is unique - most times by using the test name or something like that.
+I've been slowly fixing those, so the fake data is unique - most times by using the test name or something like that.
 It helps **a lot**.

 A cool trick I've learned reading other's people code: the `errChecker`